 The Council is an organization comprised of public relations professionals in the public and private sector as well as independent public relations practitioners dedicated to promoting the image and principles of public relations.
 College students with an interest in public relations and emeritus members are encouraged to join and participate.

 The Council provides public relations practitioners with regular programs on current topics affecting the industry, opportunities to network and exchange ideas, and encourages best practices and ethical standards.
 The Council maintains a Web site (baltimoreprcouncil.org) that includes program/event information and registration materials, job opportunities listing, the Council’s newsletter, etc. The current membership directory and on-line forum are available to BPRC members only.

 Full Membership – Admission to full-voting membership shall be limited to the following: persons devoting the majority of time in the paid professional practice of public relations; related public service personnel, and those engaged in the practice of public relations on a voluntary basis.

 Emeritus Membership – Granted to any member, upon the member’s request, who is fully retired.
 Receives full voting rights.
 Dues are one-half those of full members.

 Student Membership – Available to full-time students at accredited colleges and universities who display an interest in public relations.
 Dues are one-half those of full members; nonvoting status.
 Upon graduation, student members are encouraged to seek full membership.

 The officers of the Council shall include a President, President Elect (Vice President), Recording Secretary, and Treasurer.
-The President and President Elect (Vice President) shall be elected for one-year terms and all other officers shall be elected for two-year terms.
+The President and President Elect (Vice President) shall be elected for two-year terms and all other officers shall be elected for two-year terms.

 Members-at-large are those Board members who are chairpersons of standing committees and others who are not officers.
 Members-at-large may serve as chairs of special committees which are formed by the Board for a limited period of time to meet specific needs.